 Unlike flareless fittings which allow only 15 remakes, or flared fittings in which nose distortion eventually causes leaks, the "soft" seal of the o-ring allows unlimited remakes as long as some resilience is left in the rubber – a new, inexpensive o-ring makes a brand new joint.

 Flareless tube fittings require long tube entry into the fitting body making installation of some bent tube hard lines difficult.
 And even the short tube entry of the flared fitting is not free from tube entry hassles.
 The flat face joint of the Seal-Lok fitting allows true slip-in, slip-out assembly.

 Reducer Sleeves Available

-Reducer sleeves available for easy step down reductions allowing creation of "in-house" specials.
+Reducer sleeves are available for easy step-down reductions allowing the creation of "in-house" specials.
 Hydraulic Hose Ends are also available.
 Design meets SAE J1453.

 How it Works

 The Seal-Lok fitting uses a high durometer rubber o-ring to effect a gasket-like soft seal.
 The o-ring nests in a special groove machined in the face of the fitting body.
 A flat-faced sleeve is easily silver brazed to the end of the tube after the fitting nut has been slipped over the tube.
 Alternatively, an orbital motion Parflange machine may be used to produce a flat-faced flange on the end of the tube.
 When the flat face of the sleeve or tube is brought into contact with the face of the fitting and the nut is tightened, the o-ring is compressed and a seal is achieved.
 Assembly is completed by tightening the nut until a sharp rise in wrench torque is felt.
 But it doesn't stop here!
 System pressure, acting on the already statically compressed o-ring, pushes the o-ring outward and temporarily deforms it, making the joint a pressure-sensitive dynamic seal.